 The cache storage can be hosted on a separate server, so Magento does not have to share resources with it.
 This cache backend is scalable both vertically (can handle the growing number of requests, as well as storing more data) and horizontally (can be used as a common caching storage for several replicated Magento installations on separate servers).

 There is a possibility to configure the cached data replicating on other servers.
 So, if the connection with the main storage is lost for some reasons, the data will be taken from the replicated one.
-This feature is called a Master/Slave replication.
+This feature is called a Master/Slave replication for magento.

 As far as the main storage is a server memory, the size of cached data is limited by the size of a server RAM.

-The installation and configuration are not so obvious and it’s better to contact a skilled system administrator.
+The enabling and configuration of this system of Magento 2 caching are not so obvious and it’s better to contact a skilled system administrator.